 See this picture: Even though the sheet is obviously wrinkled, the throw and the cushions still make the bed look stunning!

-I’ve noticed that the one thing that makes pillows look awful is where the pillowcase and the pillow are the wrong size!
-If you use matching sizes, then the pillow-case automatically is smoothed out by the pressure of the pillow.
+I’ve noticed that the one thing that makes pillows look awful is when the pillowcase and the pillow are the wrong sizes!
+If you use matching sizes, then the pillow case automatically is smoothed out by the pressure of the pillow.

 Putting it all together